Md-Shakil-24/Winter-E-com/README.md

 ### Step 2: Create Database

 1. Open phpMyAdmin (http://localhost/phpmyadmin)
-2. Create a new database named `grocerygo`
+2. Create a new database named `winter-e-com`
 3. Import the database:
-   - Click on the `grocerygo` database
+   - Click on the `winter-e-com` database
    - Go to the "Import" tab
    - Choose the file `database.sql` from the project folder
    - Click "Go" to import